cshum/imagor/README.md

 Imagor uses one of the most efficient image processing library [libvips](https://www.libvips.org/).
 It is typically 4-8x [faster](https://github.com/libvips/libvips/wiki/Speed-and-memory-use) than using the quickest ImageMagick and GraphicsMagick settings.

 Imagor is a Go application that is highly optimized for concurrent requests.
-It leverages libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) capability that enables parallel processing with high network throughput.
+It leverages libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) capability for parallel processing with high network throughput.

-Imagor adopts the [Thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and supports tons of image processing use cases representing a lightweight, high-performance drop-in replacement.
+Imagor adopts the [thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and supports tons of image processing use cases representing a lightweight, high-performance drop-in replacement.

 ### Quick Start